eclipse-openj9/openj9/doc/build-instructions/Build_Instructions_V21.md

   - `path_to_library` uses a custom OpenSSL library that's already built.

   If you want to include the OpenSSL cryptographic library in the OpenJDK binary, you must include `--enable-openssl-bundling`.

-:pencil: When building using `--with-cmake=no`, you must specify `freemarker.jar` with an absolute path, such as `--with-freemarker-jar=/cygdrive/c/temp/freemarker.jar`.

 ### 4. build
 :ledger: